 - During the investigation of academic misconduct allegations, issues and observations may arise that would benefit from further investigation or action.
-These may impact on future academic practice, staff development or University processes and procedures. - Key themes will be discussed during the panel and summarised by the secretary.
-The AIO will provide a report to the next available Programme Committee and action required at a programme level will be generated and captured within the programme team's Annual Rolling Action Plan. - An overarching report with a summary of outcomes and key themes arising will be presented to the Education Committee on a quarterly basis and will form part of the annual report to Academic Board.
+These may impact on future academic practice, staff development or University processes and procedures. - Key themes will be discussed during the committee and summarised by the secretary.
+The AIO will provide a report to the next available Course Committee and action required at a programme level will be generated and captured within the programme team's Annual Rolling Action Plan.

-Policy Name: Academic Integrity and Misconduct Policy

-Policy Reference: QA23

-Approval Authority: Academic Framework, Regulation and Policy Committee

-Last Approved: September 2024

-Responsible SMT Lead: Academic Registrar

-Responsible Department: Academic Affairs

-Policy Contact: Joanne Walker, Head of Quality (jwalker@arden.ac.uk)

-Review Frequency: 3 years
+An overarching report with a summary of outcomes and key themes arising will be presented to the Learning, Teaching and Assessment Committee on a quarterly basis and will form part of the annual report to Academic Board.

+Policy Name: Academic Integrity and Misconduct Policy Policy Reference: QA23 Approval Authority: Academic Framework, Regulation and Policy Committee Last Approved: October 2024 (effective from 23 rd December 2024) Responsible SMT Lead: Academic Registrar Responsible Department: Academic Affairs Policy Contact: Joanne Walker, Head of Quality (jwalker@arden.ac.uk) Review Frequency: 3 years